 Lack of tidiness within your home is usually the first indication that you’re an extremely busy person!
-A hectic day-to-day schedule leaves you with very little free time to keep even one room organised, let alone your entire house.
+A hectic day-to-day schedule leaves you with very little free time to keep even one room organized, let alone your entire house.
 Things get moved around in a haphazard manner, left out of place and, more frustratingly, end up misplaced!

-While tidying up every room in your home will certainly take some time, with the right organising system in place, you can maintain a neat living space without doing much or spending a lot of time on the same.
+While tidying up every room in your home will certainly take some time, with the right organizing system in place, you can maintain a neat living space without doing much or spending a lot of time on the same.
 It only takes a small amount of self-discipline to stick to the system and just like that, you can keep a neat and tidy home every day!

 Easy-to-Access Storage Goes a Long Way

 If it’s difficult or time-consuming to put things away, most people will be demotivated to do so.
-Easily accessible storage plays a huge role in how willing one is to organise and tidy up a room, simply because it requires a small amount of time and effort to do it.
+Easily accessible storage plays a huge role in how willing one is to organize and tidy up a room, simply because it requires a small amount of time and effort to do it.
 For example, if you have clutter getting in the way of simply reaching for a storage box that holds your cosmetics, you’re likely to leave the items lying on the dresser instead.
-Therefore, it’s important to plan your storage spaces in the most convenient manner which will make organising that much easier and quicker.
+Therefore, it’s important to plan your storage spaces in the most convenient manner which will make organizing that much easier and quicker.

 Incorporate ‘Organisers’ Wherever You Can